Costa Grande of Guerrero: Geography and nature

 The Costa Grande is one of seven sociopolitical regions of the state of Guerrero and part of one of three environmental regions.
 Environmentally, the state is divided into La Montaña (The Mountain) region in the north, the Tierra Caliente (Hot Land) in the west and La Costa (The Coast).
 La Costa includes the approximately 500 km of coastline that the state has which roughly extends from northwest to southeast.
 This coastline is then divided into La Costa Grande and La Costa Chica (Small Coast), roughly divided by the Acapulco Bay.
 Acapulco is often considered to be part of the Costa Grande; however, the government of Guerrero officially considers the area around the city of Acapulco to be a separate region.
 The Costa Grande covers most of the Guerrero coast, extending 325 km from the Balsas River on the Michoacán border, southeast to Acapulco.
 Starting from Michoacán, the Costa Grande extends from the Balsas delta south to Ixtapa and Zihuatanejo.
 It then moves east to the Morro de Papanoa.
 From here southeast to Acapulco Bay, there is almost uninterrupted beach.
 Compared to other areas of the state, most of the Costa Grande is fertile, relatively flat land.
-The Costa Grande is politically divided into seven municipalities Atoyac de Álvarez, Coyuca de Benítez, José Azueta, La Unión, Petatlán, Benito Juárez/San Jerónimo, Coahuayutla de José María Izazaga and Tecpán de Galeana with an overall territory of 2500 km2.
+The Costa Grande is politically divided into seven municipalities Atoyac de Álvarez, Coyuca de Benítez, José Azueta, La Unión, Petatlán, Benito Juárez/San Jerónimo, Coahuayutla de José María Izazaga and Tecpan de Galeana with an overall territory of 2500 km2.

 The area consists of the edge of the Sierra Madre del Sur, against the Pacific Ocean.
 This part of the Sierra Madre del Sur is known as the Nudo Mixteco (literally Mixteca knot) or the Nudo Zempoltepetl.
 The area consists of flat areas and areas with rolling hills, bordered rugged mountains cut by a number of canyons which mostly flow from the interior of the state to the ocean.
 While much of the area is mountainous, it has a significant amount of flat areas and rolling plains compared to the rest of the state, separated from the ocean by sandy beaches.
 The area is economically most important as an agricultural region, with little in the way of mineral deposits such as in the north of the state around Taxco.